 This document brings together most of the information that we believe will be helpful to new graduate students and those already enrolled in programs within the Department of Psychology.
 Three main types of information are included: description of resources available in the Department or the University; guidelines that we hope will give you a greater understanding of how graduate education proceeds and a context within which to make effective decisions about your graduate work; and regulations which, in addition to those specified by the University or the School of Graduate Studies determine what you must do in order to complete your degree.
-The regulations and guidelines in this document are in addition to those specified in the calendar of the School of Graduate Studies and Research with which you should also be familiar.
+The regulations and guidelines in this document are in addition to those specified in the calendar of the School of Graduate Studies with which you should also be familiar.

 The university must stand for better understanding and critical evaluation of ethical values, and it should help foster a stronger personal commitment to those values that will guide its members in their future life.
 While Queen's must be open to this critical exploration of values – and in this sense not take an official position on social, economic and political policies – there are certain key values that an institution of higher learning must affirm and protect.
 They include: